Love Myself (Hailee Steinfeld song): United States of America

-The song peaked at number 30 on the Billboard Hot 100, number six on the US Dance Club Songs chart and number 15 on the Billboard Pop Songs chart.
+Upon its release, the song was commercially successful for a new artist.
+On release, the single peaked at number 30 on the Billboard Hot 100, alongside charting at number 36 on the Adult Pop Airplay chart, number six on the US Dance Club Songs chart, number 30 on the Dance/Mix Show Airplay chart, and number 15 on the Billboard Pop Songs chart.
 On the latter, the song debuted at number 27, marking the highest debut for a solo female artist on the chart in 17 years, since Natalie Imbruglia's single "Torn" entered at number 26 in 1998.
+By the end of 2016, the song was positioned at number 48 on the Dance Club Songs chart.
+The song was also certified 2x Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 2,000,000 units in the United States of America.